zelanko/sql-docs.it-it/docs/2014/database-engine/dev-guide/clr-triggers.md

 ```
 Msg 6549, Level 16, State 1, Procedure trig_InsertValidator, Line 0
 A .NET Framework error occurred during execution of user defined routine or aggregate 'trig_InsertValidator':
 System.Data.SqlClient.SqlException: Transaction is not allowed to roll back inside a user defined routine, trigger or aggregate because the transaction is not started in that CLR level.
-Change application logic to enforce strict transaction nesting… User transaction, if any, will be rolled back.
+Change application logic to enforce strict transaction nesting...
+User transaction, if any, will be rolled back.
 ```

  Questa eccezione è prevista e il blocco try/catch è necessario per continuare a eseguire il codice.
 Al termine dell'esecuzione del codice del trigger, viene generata un'altra eccezione